 We wind our way down to the infamous Malling nullah.
 This tricky section is notoriously prone to landslides.
 Once a very large section of this hill succumbed to gravity, closing the highway not for hours, or for days, but for weeks.

-Soon we see the first of the white-winged redstarts.
+the white-winged redstarts.
 Rather surprisingly, this species would be the commonest of the birds at this time in Spiti.
 The males outnumber the females, with both sexes visible in large numbers around habitation and in the vicinity of thickets of sea buck-thorn.

 Rosefinches are quite often a relatively confusing family of birds in the Himalayas.
 There are several species that are difficult to ID if you only happen to see the females.
-However, we do spot a large- sized male rosefinch which turns out to be a great rosefinch.
+However, we do spot a large- sized male rosefinch which turns out to be a great

-A lone Golden Eagle perches high on a rocky crag jutting out over the valley.
+Eagle perches high on a rocky crag jutting out over the valley.
 Eventually it does sally forth, the heavy wings beating at the thin air.

 Trackside a sparsely vegetated ravine snaking down to the Spiti river holds a smattering of birds which includes brown accentors.
 A Tibetan snowcock is flushed, allowing only a brief glimpse.